Judges and perogatives #

 Unlike a judge, a barrister’s task is not to set out the true position of the parties, but rather to manipulate the elements of the law and apply them to suit their brief.
-Judges engaging in such a manner, indicate they have failed to make that transition Judges need to have an inquiring mind rather than: “Oh, what a sweet and soft and healthy pillow is ignorance and incuriosity, to rest a well-made head!"
+Judges engaging in such a manner, indicate they have failed to make that transition.
+Impressive obliviousness is not a virtue.
+Judges need to have an inquiring mind rather than: “Oh, what a sweet and soft and healthy pillow is ignorance and incuriosity, to rest a well-made head!”

 When Judges make final Judgments, not based on empirical and substantiated evidence, they bring the entire Judicial system into disrepute, eroding their own credibility and reputations, diminishing our respect and trust in the very institution we heavily rely on.